Dividend Investing in Australia: Full Guide (2025)

 Dividends can be compared and contrasted with other forms of shareholder returns, such as:

-• Share Buybacks: These are when a company repurchases its shares from the market and reduces its outstanding shares.
+• Share buybacks: These are when a company repurchases its shares from the market and reduces its outstanding shares.
 This increases earnings per share and boosts shareholder value.

-• Capital Gains: These are when a shareholder sells their shares at a higher price than they bought them for and realise a profit from the difference.
+• Capital gains: These are when a shareholder sells their shares at a higher price than they bought them for and realise a profit from the difference.

 Dividends vs. Share Buybacks

-Both dividends and share buybacks have differing implications for shareholders and companies.
-Dividends offer a steady income stream and signal the company's fiscal health, but they also invite taxes and may hamper the company's growth potential.
-Share buybacks augment earnings per share and the price of the remaining shares, but they also entail trading costs and may indicate a lack of profitable investment opportunities for the company.
+Share buybacks augment earnings per share and the price of the remaining shares, but they also entail trading costs.
+They may indicate a lack of profitable investment opportunities for the company.

 Difference vs. Capital Gains